South Carolina shooting: 6-year-old boy dies

 - The teen suspect was already charged with attempted murder

-(CNN)A 6-year-old boy wounded during a shooting at a South Carolina elementary school this week has died, his mother said Saturday on Facebook.
+(CNN)A 6-year-old boy wounded during a shooting at a South Carolina elementary school this week has died, his mother said Saturday.

 Jacob Hall was hit in a femoral artery and a massive blood loss led to a major brain injury.
-He died Saturday, Renae Hall wrote.
+He died Saturday, Renae Hall wrote on Facebook.

 "You are dead to me by God you are my angel and now as I lay here and Watch the Life leave your body it reminds me of how honored I was to have you in my life," she wrote in her post.